Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Methods

 \subsection{Data Preprocessing}

 We preprocess five publicly available social media-based mental health datasets for our experiments: MHB \cite{b100}, CAMS \cite{b200}, HelaDepDet \cite{b300}, RMHD \cite{b400}, and DepressionEmo \cite{b500}.
 Each dataset consists of short, user-generated text entries annotated with mental health labels, primarily related to depression.
-To enable evaluation of the model’s ability to distinguish between depressive and non-depressive language, we also include a general-domain social media dataset, AITA \cite{b600}, which contains texts unrelated to mental health, as non-depression examples in the combined dataset.
+To enable evaluation of the model's ability to distinguish between depressive and non-depressive language, we include two general-domain Reddit control datasets, RedditAITA \cite{b600} and RedditTIFU \cite{b800}, as non-depression examples in the combined dataset.
+These two datasets were selected because they are publicly available corpora containing informal first-person narratives that are stylistically similar to the social media posts found in the mental health datasets.
+To maintain a balanced representation between the two control sources, RedditTIFU was sampled to contain a comparable number of instances as RedditAITA.

 We begin by cleaning each dataset through a series of preprocessing steps.
 Duplicate entries are removed, and we retain only posts with text lengths falling between the 10th and 90th percentiles to exclude outliers.
-For each dataset, only the columns relevant to the downstream tasks are preserved.
+For each dataset, only the columns relevant to the downstream tasks are preserved, while metadata fields such as text length, number of posts by the author, and number of likes are removed.
 Our experimental setup supports three classification tasks:

-\begin{enumerate} \item \textbf{Binary Depression Classification:} We combine all five depression-related datasets with an additional non-depression social media dataset to train models that distinguish between depressive and non-depressive content. \item \textbf{Depression Severity Classification:} Using the HelaDepDet \cite{b300} dataset, which provides graded depression severity labels, we train models to predict levels including minimum, mild, moderate, and severe. \item \textbf{Differential Diagnosis Classification:} We use the MHB \cite{b100} and RMHD \cite{b400} datasets, which contain multi-class annotations for depression, anxiety, and PTSD, to assess the model’s ability to differentiate between related mental health conditions. \end{enumerate}
+\begin{enumerate} \item \textbf{Binary Depression Classification:} We combine all five depression-related datasets with RedditAITA and RedditTIFU non-depression controls to train models that distinguish between depressive and non-depressive content. \item \textbf{Depression Severity Classification:} Using the HelaDepDet \cite{b300} dataset, which provides graded depression severity labels, we train models to predict levels including minimum, mild, moderate, and severe. \item \textbf{Differential Diagnosis Classification:} We use the MHB \cite{b100} and RMHD \cite{b400} datasets, which contain multi-class annotations for depression, anxiety, and PTSD, to assess the model's ability to differentiate between related mental health conditions. \end{enumerate}